Lugriz/pdfmake-wrapper/README.md

 **NOTE:** Most classes are called as the original pdfmake library properties (columns, tables, etc..), but there are exceptions like *text* which is represented as **Txt**, it's the same with *Image* which is represented as **Img** and other similar examples.
 The reason is that exist native objects in the browser like **Image**, **Text**, etc..

-## PdfMakeWrapper members
+## DocumentDefinition class

-PdfMakeWrapper is the main class, this class contains the content and other configurations of the document.
+This is the main class that contains the content and other configurations of the document.
+This is the content/document builder.
+All the members (methods) will be described by [PdfmakeWrapper](#pdfmakewrapper-members-client-side) class, since it extends from this one.
+You will work directly with this class when working on server-side.
+To know more about server-side, check the [server-side](#working-on-server-side) section.

+## PdfMakeWrapper members (client-side)

+When working on client-side, this is the class you need to instantiate.
+This class extends from [DocumentDefinition](#documentdefinition-class) class.
+The unique members of this class are the static methods **setFonts**, **useFont** and the **create** instance method, but you have all [DocumentDefinition](#documentdefinition-class) members available in this class.

 ### add(content: any) -> void